If you don't want iTunes to sync your entire music library when adding music to iPhone, you'll need to deselect automatic sync option. Here's how.

-After the default automatic sync function is off, it's time to select song(s) to add to your iPhone without syncing.
-Here's how.
+By disabling iTunes auto-sync and enable manual transfer mode, iTunes won't actively sync your iPhone.
+After the default automatic sync function is off, you can manually select songs to add to your iPhone without syncing.
+Here's how:

 Apple iTunes has "Manually manage music and videos" that you'll need to enable before you can transfer music to an iPhone without syncing.

 Before adding your tracks, you need to put the items to your iTunes library.